Otto1808/Exercice-Cadavre-Exquis-Pietro/README.md

 Fait pareil avec un personnage que tu préfère:

 Ken Kaneki is the main protagonist of Tokyo Ghoul and Tokyo Ghoul:re.
 Formerly a human with a normal life but everything was about to change.
 Kaneki is someone shy and reserved but cares a lot about his few friends.

+Mato Kuroi is the main protagonist of _Black Rock Shooter_.
+Her caradesign is super nice.
+She's pretty calm.